 Some of my favorite Memorial day foods are, of course, burgers and hotdogs and then there’s ribs, brisket, chicken and a whole assortment of sausage links, boudin and even smoked bologna if you are in the Oklahoma area.

-This is just a collage of tips and how-to information that I think you will find very useful as you prepare for your cooking on this Memorial day holiday.
-If you have further questions, allow me to recommend the smoking meat forum where you can usually get an answer to your question within mere minutes.
+This is a collage of tips and how-to information that I think you will find very useful as you prepare for your cooking on this Memorial day holiday.
+If you have further questions, allow me to recommend Smoking Meat Forums where you can usually get an answer to your question within mere minutes.

 And now.. let me give you a few quick tips to help ensure that your Memorial day cooking is a huge success!

 Get the Recipes for Jeff’s Rub and Sauce

 I promise you’ll love my dry rub/seasoning recipe and my barbecue sauce recipe or you don’t pay!